-- · Learn the classical origins of public speaking. - · Learn the ethics of public speaking. - Perform effectively in a variety of rhetorical situations. - Structure, write, research, support, and deliver informative, persuasive, and ceremonial speeches. - Understand basic principles of rhetorical analysis.
+- Learn the classical origins of public speaking. - Learn the ethics of public speaking. - Perform effectively in a variety of rhetorical situations. - Structure, write, research, support, and deliver informative, persuasive, and ceremonial speeches. - Understand basic principles of rhetorical analysis.

-Research Methods/Presentation Skills Requirement (0)
+Presentation Skills/Research Methods Requirement (0)

 This requirement builds discipline-specific materials, methods, and critically evaluative skills necessary for effective research and presentation of research in the major.
-This requirement will be fulfilled through research methods/ presentation skills courses in the student's major discipline.
+This requirement will be fulfilled through presentation skills/research methods skills courses in the student's major discipline.

-Courses that fulfill the research methods/presentation skills requirement: Each major has designated research methods/presentation skills courses.
-Please refer to major requirement listings.
+Each major has designated courses that fulfill the presentation skills/research methods requirement: Please refer to major requirement listings.

-In the research methods/presentation skills requirement, students will:
+In the presentation skills/research methods requirement, students will: